paulmmay/blog.paulmay.org/_posts/2013-12-10-paying-for-the-web-we-need.md

 More importantly maybe, the leaks show me that technology has drastically skewed my sense of what is acceptable.
 I can't help but fit the NSA's activities into the moral framework I've built up around targeted advertising.
 And they are certainly not equivalent.

-It'd be impractical, and lonely, to move my online life over to services that aren't funded via surveillance-marketing, but I can make small steps by paying for the parts of the web that I value in cold hard cash.
-I can also try to evaluate things that  might be technologically similar with a more critical eye.
+It'd be impractical, and lonely, to move my online life over to services that aren't funded via surveillance-marketing, but I can take a small step by paying for more parts of the web that I value in cold hard cash.

+I can also try to evaluate things that might be technologically similar, but ethically different, with a much more critical eye.